julianroth/ADVI/README.md

-#Automatic Variational Inference
+# Automatic Variational Inference

 TensorFlow implementation of "Automatic Differentiation Variational Inference" (ADVI) [1].
 This was done as part of "Advanced Topics in Machine Learning" course at Oxford by Julian Roth, Mizu Nishikawa-Toomey and Julius Hense.

-A report summarizing our work can be found in Group_Report.pdf.
+A report summarizing our work can be found in Group-Report.pdf.

 # Requirements
 - Python >= 3.7.0